rtgodwin/rtgodwin.github.io/dnd/session5.md

 # Recap

-- You have signed the deed to Trollskull Manor.
-You may now do with it as you wish.
+- You have Trollskull Manor, you may now do with it as you wish.
-- Fence goods at 11 pm.
-- Time is going to move quickly.
-- Every time you travel through the city during the day, roll 1d6 for each ward you pass through (max 1 event).
-On a 6, a random encounter occurs.
-- Spend the afternoon/evening long resting and leveling up.

-### Painting value

-4 paintings (300 gp ea.).
-The paintings were created by the renowned Elven artist, Elandrial Silverbrush.

-Your characters actually have no idea how much the paintings are worth.
-And the silver bars are stamped Neverwinter.

-Paintings:
-- DC 18 history check
-- DC 15 investigation check

-Bars:
+- You fenced goods.
+- Tiddles can try to find a poison kit / buy poison.
-- DC 13 history
+- Shopping.

 # Travelling